Crowdsourcing in Health: Developing a Guideline for Implementation

 Larry Han holds a MA in Global Affairs from Tsinghua University as an inaugural Schwarzman Scholar and a BSPH in Biostatistics from UNC Chapel Hill.
 He has led a number of data-driven research projects, including assessing the mortality weekend effect at NHS hospitals in the UK, conducting survival analysis on a clinical trial for a malaria vaccine in Malawi, and using crowdsourcing to improve health in China.
 He is currently pursuing an MPhil in Operations Management at the University of Cambridge.

-Watch a previous event organised by the Centre ‘Crowdsourcing as a tool for developing sexual health and other public health interventions’ online.Back
+Watch this seminar and a previous seminar on crowdsourcing (‘Crowdsourcing as a tool for developing sexual health and other public health interventions’) online.Back